daniarherikurniawan/SPARK/README.md

 > Here is the step by step process that we need to follow in order to realize the main goal (Run and compile Spark on Emulab)

 ###Step by Step
-1. Download the Spark's source codes
+1. Download the Spark's source codes or just simply clone this repository in your local machine.
+The version that I use in this repo is 1.6.1.
 2. Edit the pom.xml file so it just compile the core Spark.
 It will reduce the compile time and the size as well.
 3. Create a normal assembly.
 All of the codes and jars should be kept as its original position.
 The total size is around 700MB.